 This isn’t easy, and trusting the Lord with your wayward child takes a whole lot of faith in a scary world like this one.
 But He has already promised He is with you and your child every step of the way.

-I pray with hopeful anticipation that you are working in the heart of this child.
-I pray that it is your will that one day this child will come to know you in a powerful way.
-May their life will be a testimony to your grace, which leads others to you.
+I pray with hopeful anticipation that You are working in the heart of this child.
+I pray that it is Your will that one day this child will come to know You in a powerful way.
+May their life be a testimony to Your grace, which leads others to You.